 3. Canon EOS 80D

 This DSLR camera is impressive for the high-quality photos it delivers and the compact, lightweight body.
-If weight and lack of ergonomics have prevented you so far from getting a DSLR camera, you will undoubtedly love the Canon EOS 80D and never regret buying it.
+If the weight and lack of ergonomics have prevented you so far from getting a DSLR camera, you will undoubtedly love the Canon EOS 80D and never regret buying it.

 You will take highly detailed photos thanks to the 24.2 megapixels sensor and even capture crystal explicit action photos thanks to the burst feature of 7 frames per second (for comparison, the average human blinks only once every 3 seconds).
 The only downside we can find to this camera model is that the highest video resolution it is capable of is Full HD (1920 x 1020 pixels).